 band, where a higher number means easier reading.

-Use this to compare drafts, tune content for a target audience, or check that educational or public-facing Russian copy is not unintentionally dense.
-Pair it with the Russian LIX score for a second, syllable-independent opinion.
+Use this score to compare drafts, tune content for a target audience, or verify that educational or public-facing Russian copy is not unintentionally dense.
+Pair it with the Russian LIX score for a second opinion that does not depend on syllable counting at all.